echuung94/Heart_Study/README.md

 We will be using [Framingham Data](https://www.kaggle.com/dileep070/heart-disease-prediction-using-logistic-regression) and [Heart Attack Analysis ](https://www.kaggle.com/rashikrahmanpritom/heart-attack-analysis-prediction-dataset) to predict the outcomes

 ### Data Exploration
+The data was reviewed and processed using pandas in Google Colab.
+To make our data usable for the model, we coverted the csv file to a dataframe, dropped the null values in the columns and rows, and then coverted all our data to integers. </br>
+Our plan was to join the two datasets using an SQL database, however, we were unable to join due to the datasets not having a unique identifier to join them on. </br>
+The two datasets were coverted to a PySpark DataFrame in order to export the file into Postgres SQL and then read into Google Colab using AWS S3.
+Having converted all the features into a usable numeric data in our primary dataset, we were able to use all the available features for the model. </br>
+The testing and training data was split on the standard 80/20 ratio. </br>
+In order to answer our question of whether or not an individual is likely to get coronary heart disease based on various factors, we decided to use the Logistic Regression model.
+This model analyzes the data and mathematically determines its probability of belonging to a class. </br>
+With our dataset, we believed that we had an extensive list of factors that when used in a logistic regression, the model could predict CHD (coronary heart disease) with a generally high degree of accuracy. </br>
+The limitation is the assumption of linearity between the dependent variable (an individual getting CHD) and the independent variables.
+In reality, the human body and the various factors listed may not be linear. </br>

 ### Draft Google Slides
 [Google Slides](https://docs.google.com/presentation/d/1onFSrrHWJHMssUqCB5XmFOtxarz3dNbw-AfdVClvO5o/edit?usp=sharing)